sanskrit/raw_etexts_english/blogs/manasataramgini/2005-11-04_the-drinking-of-soma-in-svarga.md

 +++
-title = "The drinking of soma inxa0svarga"
+title = "The drinking of soma in svarga"

 +++
 Briefly we were awarded the freedom by the grace of the great indra, who